BirdVox/cramer2020icassp/README.md

-# Chirping up the right tree: incorporating biological taxonomies into bioacoustic classifiers
+# Chirping up the right tree: incorporating biological taxonomies into deep bioacoustic classifiers

 This repository contains the code used for the experiments in our paper: